HITECHCRIME/HC_SG09_Ignorant/README.md

 Hive of hornets, truth is worthless (8)
 (as a menace) truth is worthless

-[HOOK]
-I ain't shouting for the dough -
-Wanna throw and catch my flow
-All this hiss it ain't in my show
-People push me, when I'm low

-Don't you get it, no forgetting (8)
-I am honest, cruising reckless (8)
-Hive of hornets, truth is worthless (8)
-(as a menace) truth is worthless

 [CHORUS]
 Out of their way, out of their way
 Here I come I will shout it in your face